Vanshcybersec/bandit-walkthrough/level11.md

 -`base64 -d` decodes the message.

--I also learned how to convert ASCII text to base64 through
+-I also learned how to convert ASCII text to base64 from [Base64 Wikipedia](https://en.wikipedia.org/wiki/Base64).